 Why Should I Care About Puncturevine?

 Puncturevine poses a serious problem for agriculture and recreation here in Clackamas County.
 The plant quickly develops a deep taproot, allowing it to aggressively compete for water and nutrients needed by trees, field crops, or native plants.
-If it makes its way into a hay crop, the hay may become unsalable, as the sharp spines of the seed can injure the mouth and digestive tract of animals.
+The sharp spines of the seed can injure the mouth and digestive tract of animals.
 Additionally, puncturevine can be toxic to sheep and cattle, causing nitrate poisoning, blindness, and death in young animals.

 Are you, your friends, or your family outdoor recreationists?
 Puncturevine can turn a lovely day into a disaster by puncturing equipment, a pet, or a person.
 The spiny thorns of the puncturevine seeds are notorious for flattening bike tires, leaving recreationists stranded.
 The tender paws of pets are extremely susceptible to the thorny seeds.